 - Betting shop display systems

-- AES Audio
+- AES Audio (digital audio)

-- SDI Video
+- SDI Video (digital video)

 - Signage display systems

-- Large touch screen terminals
+- Touch screen terminals

 - Car electronics and broken key fobs

-- Video gaming machines
+- Video gaming and fruit machines

 - ATMEL AVR (Arduino) based circuits